OP-Tony/A2A-mini-guide-and-project/README.md

 # A2A-mini-guide-and-project

 Welcome to the **A2A-mini-guide-and-project** repository!
-This project helps you understand and create A2A (Account to Account) agents seamlessly.
+This project helps you understand and create A2A (Agent to Agent) connection seamlessly.
 Below you'll find comprehensive details about the repository's goals, components, and usage.
+In this repo you'll find **'GK'**, it's nothing but the place I have learned these things, which is **Google x Kaggle 5-Day Bootcamp**.

 ---